sockeqwe/AnnotatedAdapter/README.md

 ```

 # Usage
-Check out the sample folder, but basically you have to create an adapter class like this and annotate the viewtypes with `@ViewType` and provide some more information in this annotation:
+Check out the sample folder, but basically you have to create an adapter class like this and annotate the view types with `@ViewType` and provide some more information in its annotation:

 ```java
 public class SampleAdapter extends SupportAnnotatedAdapter